Meeting and surpassing all audience expectations every day.

 As we discussed on Friday, here's why Mr. Barrow thinks so.

-Trump is the candidate who finally figured out how to exploit the fact that much of the Republican voter base does not share the policy preferences of the Republican donor class.
+Trump is the candidate who finally figured out how to exploit the fact that much of the Republican voter base does not share the policy preferences of the Republican donor class, and that it is therefore possible to win the nomination without being saddled with the donor base unpopular policy.

 Now, I think that's a little overstated.